 The hike to Apikuni Falls is short but steep.
 It’s only 1.8 miles roundtrip, but there are beautiful views of the mountains and valley along the way.
 Tourists often spot grizzly bears during the hike so keep your eyes peeled!

-Best Waterfall In The Lake McDonald Area
+Lake McDonald Area

 While there aren’t many waterfalls in the Lake McDonald Area of Glacier National Park, one that visitors cannot miss is McDonald Falls.